sandeeprajan02/Parkinson-Detection/README.md

 # Parkinson-Detection
-Early detection of parkinson disease with enhanced accuracy
+Early identification of Parkinson's disease with enhanced precision and minimal integration complexities.